Six-Month Novel-Writing Course with Simon Wroe

 Thurs 7 Dec Writing Workshop & Teaching session: Writing Scenes, with Simon

 Thurs 14 Dec Writing Workshop & Teaching session: Description and Setting, with Simon

 Thurs 4 Jan Writing Workshop & Teaching session: Writing from Life, with Simon

 Thurs 11 Jan Writing Workshop & Teaching session: Editing and Rewriting, with Simon

-Tues 16 Jan Visiting speaker session - Curtis Brown or C&W agent with an author or publisher (TBC)
+Tues 16 Jan Visiting speaker session - Gordon Wise with an author or publisher (TBC)